lucianothesilva/hyperv-to-proxmox/README.md

 The new Virtual Machine has been assigned a new VM id which in our case is 103.

-Create a new logical volume in the iscsi volume group for the vm:
+Create a new logical volume in the iscsi volume group for the vm, open the pve shell and run:

 `lvcreate -L 250GB -n vm-103-disk-1 iscsi-vg`